Othernet-Project/bottle-utils/README.rst

 Documentation
 =============

-Detailed documentation is available online `on ReadTheDocs`_.
+Detailed documentation is available online_.

 You can also generate offline documentation by cloning this repository and doing the following::